Caduunb/VUT-Project/README.md

 This file will be used as input for the script that creates the TFRecordfile.
 An example file can be found on my github, in the repository VUT Project.

-### Where is the codes and information?
+### Where are the codes and information?
 On my [github](https://github.com/Caduunb), inside the repository VUT Project.

 ### What is missing.

-0. Understand why the classification model is stuck on the same accuracy it starts the training with.
+1. Understand why the classification model is stuck on the same accuracy it starts the training with.
-1. Object Detection model.
+2. Object Detection model.

 ### References
 1. Series of videos from Andrew Ng on [Youtube](https://www.youtube.com/playlist?list=PLkDaE6sCZn6Ec-XTbcX1uRg2_u4xOEky0)